 Watch How to Be a Helpful Reviewer for more suggestions on reviewing.

-The reviewing process is designed to help you and your peers become better writers.
+The reviewing process is designed to help you and your peers become better communicators.
 The more accurate, thoughtful and helpful the feedback you provide, the more you both will improve.
 Keep this in mind when rating and commenting on your peers’ work.

 Here are a few suggestions to keep in mind while reviewing.